|

 Football On This Day -

-the day the maximum wage was abolished in English football.
-In 1961 the
+– the day the maximum wage was abolished in English football.
+In 1961

-most a footballer could be paid was £20 a week (£17 in the summer) and in
+the most a footballer could be paid was £20 a week (£17 in the summer)

-increase in his £18 a week pay before he retired while Haynes didn’t get
+an increase in his £18 a week pay before he retired while Haynes didn’t

 Football On This Day -

-Charlton – played together for the first time and brought almost instant
+played together for the first time.
+The trio brought instant success to

 19th